Pinterest Pixel

 The formula to calculate profit margin is (Selling Price - Cost) / Selling Price * 100.
 It yields the margin as a percentage, showing the portion of each sales dollar that represents profit.

-What key formulas are essential for calculating profit margins in Excel?
+What key formulas are important for calculating profit margins in Excel?

 If you like this Excel tip, please share it